NewcastleRSE/ethical-ai-project-template/README.md

 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
-│   └── visualisation  <- Scripts to create exploratory and results oriented visualisations │       └── visualise.py
+│   └── visualisation  <- Scripts to create exploratory and results-oriented visualisations │       └── visualise.py
 └──
 ```

 **Maintainers**

-This repository has been set-up and maintained by Malvika Sharan to support the work of Open Research Community Management and Research Application Management teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.
+This repository template is forked from the [reproducible project template](https://github.com/alan-turing-institute/reproducible-project-template) set up and maintained by Malvika Sharan to support the work of Open Research Community Management and Research Application Management teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.

-As an open source repository, anyone beyond these teams are very welcome to reuse this template for setting up their projects.
+As an open-source repository, anyone beyond these teams is welcome to reuse this template for setting up their projects.

 *Please create [an issue](../../issues) to share references or ideas related to the development of this project.*

+## Pre-Project Decisions

+Before starting your project you should work through the [Decision Tree for the Responsible Application of Artificial Intelligence ](https://www.aaas.org/ai2/projects/decision-tree-practitioners) provided by the [AAAS Center for Scientific Responsibility](https://www.aaas.org/programs/scientific-responsibility-justice).

+This project has:

+- [ ] Developed a list of possible solutions to the problem along with each solution’s benefits and limitations, including the relative risk of using AI in this application.
+- [ ] Considered the training data, including procedures to periodically review the relevance and applicability of training data.
+- [ ] Considered the tool itself, including a testing regimen and go/no-go review points
+- [ ] Attempted to anticipate future risk and the various ways things could go wrong, legally, ethically, and morally.
+Researched analogous situations where automated decision-making has failed.

 🎯 Roadmap
 ---

-### Checklist for setting an online repository
+### Checklist for setting up an online repository

 - [ ] Add a README file
 - [ ] Add a [CONTRIBUTING](CONTRIBUTING.md) file